LarsDenBakker/rollup-plugin-dynamic-import-variables/README.md

 #### warnOnError

-By default the plugin quits the build process when it encounters an error.
+By default, the plugin quits the build process when it encounters an error.
 If you set this option to true, it will throw a warning instead and leave the code untouched.

 ## How it works

 When a dynamic import contains a concatenated string, the variables of the string are replaced with a glob pattern.
-This glob pattern is evaluated during the build, and any files found are to the rollup bundle.
-At runtime the correct import is returned for the full concatenated string.
+This glob pattern is evaluated during the build, and any files found are added to the rollup bundle.
+At runtime, the correct import is returned for the full concatenated string.

 Some example patterns and the glob they produce: